maxibenner/archer/README.md

 ## Admin
 A management panel to approve artists, and interact with pending jobs and quotes.

+## Server
+A python app that interfaces with a headless version of Blender.
+It re-creates the scenes built in the browser inside of Blender to render them out via cycles.
 <br />
 <br />
 <br />